-The European Commission's Civil Protection and Humanitarian Aid Operations department has been operating in Pakistan since the 1990s, providing humanitarian assistance to people affected by conflict and major natural disasters, including the 2005 earthquake and the devastating floods between 2010 and 2015, which affected a total of over 30 million people.
-Relief items have also been channelled to flood victims through the EU Civil Protection Mechanism.
+The EU has operated in Pakistan since the 1990s, providing humanitarian assistance to people affected by conflict and major natural hazards, including the 2005 earthquake and the devastating 2010-2015 floods, which affected more than 30 million people.
+Relief items were channelled to flood victims through the EU Civil Protection Mechanism.